England drops Foden, Greenwood for COVID-19 rule breaches

-LONDON (AP) — England players Phil Foden and Mason Greenwood have been dropped for Tuesday’s game against Denmark after breaching coronavirus rules in Iceland.
+LONDON (AP) — England players Phil Foden and Mason Greenwood were sent home and dropped for Tuesday’s game against Denmark after breaching coronavirus rules in Iceland.

 Foden and Greenwood both made their England debuts in the 1-0 victory over Iceland in the Nations League on Saturday.